 Both the prophet Isaiah and the Lord Jesus Christ referred back to the days of Noah and the flood to illustrate key spiritual concepts about the shortcomings of human behavior versus the eternal grace and holiness of God.

 Noah lived in a time when evil dominated the entire earth.
-We have seen events in our history where this type of evil has been in control in certain geographic areas.
-In our times, God has used other people to defeat and eliminate it, at least for a season.
+We have seen events in our history where this type of evil has been in control in extensive geographic areas.
+In our times, God has used other people to defeat and put down this evil, at least for a season.

 Mankind has demonstrated a lot of good and love for others throughout history.
-But without true faith and a connection to God, evil can get a foothold, spread out and eventually take over.
-Without divine protection, people can fall prey to doctrines of demonic thinking and follow these up with evil actions.
-When the whole world threatens to becomes like this, God must take action to deal with it.
+But without faith and a true connection to and devotion to God, evil can get a foothold, spread out, and eventually take over in the hearts and minds of people.
+Without divine protection, people can fall prey to various doctrines of demonic thinking, then follow these up with evil action.
+When the whole world threatens to becomes like this, filled with violence against one another, God must take action to deal with it.

 For as I have sworn